Verity Marketing Agency Terms of Service

 28. Indemnification

-Client agrees to defend, indemnify, and hold harmless Verity from and against any claims, damages, liabilities,
+Client agrees to defend, indemnify, and hold harmless Verity from and against any claims, damages, liabilities, losses, costs, expenses, penalties, fines, demands, investigations, settlements, and reasonable attorneys’ fees arising out of or relating to:

-Client’s business, products, services, offers, claims, guarantees, warranties, pricing, promotions, or
+Client’s business, products, services, offers, claims, guarantees, warranties, pricing, promotions, or customer relationships;

 Client Materials;